qianye60/LLMQ-Horizon/readmes_i18n/README_en.md

 cd napcat/config/
 mv onebot11_qq.json onebot11_<your_QQ>.json  # Replace with your actual QQ number

-# 3. Modify configurations (refer to the comments in the configuration files for modification)
+# 3. Modify configurations (refer to the comments in the configuration files)
 vim config.toml
 vim config-tools.toml

 # 4. Start the service
 docker compose up -d

-# 5. Scan the QR code to log in
+# 5. Scan to log in
 docker compose logs -f

 # Restart the LLMQ service